Universe8888/Universe8888/README.md

 - **Microsoft Dynamics**: Proficient in supply chain management and inventory control.
 - **ORACLE ERP**: Experienced in deploying ORACLE ERP for logistics and distribution processes.
 - **ServiceNow**: Proficient in managing tasks and creating analytical tools on the ServiceNow platform.
-- **JustAsk**: Proficient in managinging tasks and assets managing, creating reports.
+- **JustAsk**: Proficient in managing tasks and assets managing, creating reports.
 - **JavaScript**: Experience in creating user-friendly interfaces for internal logistics software.
 - **Adobe Photoshop**: Proficient in preparing visuals for presentations and reports.